 - Users abuse the chargeback process to avoid losing their successful trades.

 - They realize forex and cryptocurrency trading is harder than they thought and decide it isn’t for them.

-- A family member signs up and makes trades, unbeknownst to the card holder whose card was used.
+- A family member signs up and makes trades, unbeknown to the cardholder whose card was used.

 So one of the key challenges is clearly to prevent chargebacks: Meanwhile, career fraudsters are also making the most of the pandemic chaos and confusion to hide and attack exchanges, especially the newer ones.

-This is, however, old news for mature Forex platforms, who are already a high target of fraudsters, due to the fact that they operate as digital wallets.
-This is doubly true for those who also offer crypto trading, and those who cover risky markets such as Latin America or the APAC region, where synthetic ID fraud is a known issue..
+This is, however, old news for mature forex platforms, who are already a high target of fraudsters, due to the fact that they operate as digital wallets.
+This is doubly true for those who also offer crypto trading, and those who cover risky markets such as Latin America or the APAC region, where synthetic identity fraud is a known issue.

 In fact, the key point to understand is that Forex companies are facing the same application fraud and fraud attacks as before the pandemic, only on a much bigger scale.
 These include:

-- Account takeover: where fraudsters log into other users’ accounts to drain them of funds, or to gather data about the person.
+- Account takeovers: where fraudsters log into other users’ accounts to drain them of funds, or to gather data about the person.